San7o/ssap/README.md

 You can safely store, organize, generate and retrieve passwords from your local disk **blazingly quickly**.
 All the passwords will be stored in an encrypted form.

-> Note: the project is currently in early developement and is changing **blazingly rapidly**

 ## saap is:

 - **secure**: written in Rust, but using battle tested encryption libraries (openssl) written in **C**